jun9/fast/_posts/2021-06-25-Review-A-Typology-of-Customer-Co-Creation-in-the-Innovation.md

 toc: false
 layout: post
 categories: [Reviews]
-title: Review - Piller et al. - 2010 - A Typology of Customer Co-Creation in the Innovation
+title: Review - - A Typology of Customer Co-Creation in the Innovation
 ---
 Piller, Frank T., Christoph Ihl, Alexander Vossen.
 A Typology of Customer Co-Creation in the Innovation Process.
 SSRN Electronic Journal, 2010. https://doi.org/10.2139/ssrn.1732127.